Ranking Sir Alex Ferguson’s last 20 Man Utd signings from worst to best

 “Manchester United have been tracking him for a long time.
 They certainly hope to advance him, something that Bordeaux and Lorient have failed to do.”

-United should have listened to Blanc’s advice as Obertan scored just one goal for United before being sold to Newcastle in 2012.
+United should have listened to Blanc’s advice as Obertan scored just one goal for the club before being sold to Newcastle as part of their cut-price French Revolution.

 11. Alexander Buttner